adiel6767/CS50-Web-Development/CS50-Web-Development-capstone/README.md

 •	The utilization of React for the frontend and Django Rest Framework for the backend provides a powerful and adaptable solution, distinguishing it from previous projects in the CS50’s Web Programming with Python and JavaScript course.

-•	Authentication functionalities, along with advanced data storage and manipulation capabilities, further set this project apart, offering a comprehensive and feature-rich experience not typically found in traditional e-commerce or social media applications done previously in the course.
+•	Authentication functionalities, along with advanced data storage and manipulation capabilities, further set this project apart, offering a comprehensive and feature-rich experience not found in e-commerce or social media applications done previously in the course.

 Complexity
 •	The project's complexity lies in its integration of multiple technologies, including React, Django, Django Rest Framework, and Scrapy.